PostgREST/postgrest/docs/index.rst

 Getting Support
 ----------------

 The project has a friendly and growing community.
-Join our `chat room <https://gitter.im/begriffs/postgrest>`_ for discussion and help.
+For discussions, use the Github `discussions page <https://github.com/PostgREST/postgrest/discussions>`_ or join our `chat room <https://gitter.im/begriffs/postgrest>`_.
 You can also report or search for bugs/features on the Github `issues <https://github.com/PostgREST/postgrest/issues>`_ page.

 .. toctree::
    :glob: